 How Long Is The Average Recovery Time After Wisdom Teeth Removal?

 On average, patients who have their wisdom teeth removed are able to return to work or school 2 to 4 days after surgery.

 What Foods Should I Eat After Having Wisdom Teeth Removed?

 A diet of soft foods is often recommended for patients for the first few days following their wisdom teeth removal procedure.
 Please follow all guidelines as directed by your oral surgeon throughout the healing process.
 Rinse your mouth with a salt water solution to keep the extraction sites clean.
 Avoid using a straw or smoking for one week, because the sucking motion can dislodge the blood clot and cause a painful dry socket.

-Canyon Oral & Facial Surgery Dental Implant Experts performs the full scope of oral surgery procedures, including wisdom teeth removal.
-We serve patients living in and around the greater Las Vegas area and have two practices located in Summerlin and Centennial Hills for your convenience.
+Canyon Oral & Facial Surgery performs the full scope of oral surgery procedures, including wisdom teeth removal.
+We serve patients living in and around the greater Las Vegas area.

 We are always happy to help our patients feel informed and at ease.
 Please contact us if you have any questions or concerns.

 Get exceptional patient care from trusted board-certified oral surgeons.
 Contact Canyon Oral & Facial Surgery to schedule a consultation and find out how we can improve your oral health and confidence.